 Canggu is one of the most difficult places to drive a car in Bali.
 The streets are incredibly narrow, parking is limited and the concentration of tourists is one of the highest on the island.
 If you are just staying in Canggu and not planning to visit any other parts of Bali I suggest not renting a car and either rent a motorbike or use GoJek (like Uber on a scooter) or Grab Car Rental (like Uber).

-If you decide to rent a car in Canggu, checkout BMC Car Rental and talk to Ivan.
+If you decide to rent a car in Canggu, checkout Made Jaya Bali Rent Cars and talk to Made directly.

 10 Bali Driving Tips: You Need to Know

 1) Drive On the Left Side of the Road

 Unlike the US, you drive on the left side of the road in Bali.
 The drivers side of the car is on the right side of the vehicle forcing your brain to operate opposite of what you may be used to if coming from the US.